daixd5520/HGL/README.md

 - `--direct-device`: Device for the direct baseline evaluation (default `cpu`).
 - `--direct-epochs`: Epochs for the logistic-regression probe trained on the source representations (default `200`).
+- `--repeats`: Number of independent repetitions.
+Each repetition runs the direct baseline plus every transfer and the script reports the mean ± standard deviation across repetitions (default `5`).

 ### 3. Inspect the outputs